fbpx Top

 This peg board activity is one of my favorites because not only is it hands-on, but it is pretty realistic to some of the job skills you might see in the real world.
 To make this task even harder, have your students put the pegs into the board in the correct spots.
 This seemingly easy task has proven to be SO HARD for many of my students.
 Those little metal pieces are funky looking and it is hard to figure out which direction the pieces go into the peg board, and it usually takes a few tries and some problem-solving for students to install the pegs.

-RELAXATION/SENSORY AREA
+BREAK/SENSORY AREA

 Adult Transition Classroom Tour